AbsoluteZer0527/cse15l-lab-reports/Lab1.md

 ## cd:
 ![Image](Screenshot 2024-01-10 105747.png)
-> no argument: cd means change directory, when there is no argument, it goes back to the home directory.
+> no argument: cd means change directory, when there is no argument, it goes back to the home directory `/home`.

-> directory argument: it switches to the given working directory, in this case which is "lecture1"
+> directory argument: it switches to the given working directory, in this case the working directory is just `/home`, and since `lecture1` is an existing file in the working directory, the current working directory is changed to `/home/lecture1`.

 > File argument: Since we are putting a file as an argument, it result in an error message mentioning that it is not a directory.